LimelightVision/LimelightDocs/docs/getting_started.rst

 	A. After your Limelight has booted, hold the config button on the front face of the camera until the LEDs start blinking.
 Power-cycle your robot, and your Limelight will have an automatically-assigned IP address.

+* If the above steps do not fix the problem, install Angry IP scanner and find the address for your limelight.
+* Go to <limelightaddress>:5801, and give your limelight a .11 static IP.
+* From this point onward, you can rely on the static IP to access the page.

 .. _programming: